> Uploading knowledge... _

 In the Info.plist of the project we also added some settings:

-• CFBundleDevelopmentRegion or usually called "Default localization" to be the $(DEVELOPMENT_REGION), that is basically the "English (United Kindom)" default choosen in the previous screen.
+• CFBundleDevelopmentRegion or usually called "Default localization" to be the $(DEVELOPMENT_REGION), that is basically the "English (United Kingdom)" default chosen in the previous screen.

-• UIPrefersShowingLanguageSettings to true, that as we will see later will enable a cool feture related to the app language menu
+• UIPrefersShowingLanguageSettings to true, that as we will see later will enable a cool feature related to the app language menu

 "Which Locale?"
 Info.plist